Become a leader in the information professions.

-Priority deadline for spring admission: October 15
+Final application deadline for spring admission: October 1

-Last day to accept admission: December 1
+Last day to accept admission offer: December 1

-Priority deadline for summer/fall admission: February 15
+Final application deadline for summer/fall admission: January 15

-Last day to accept admission: April 15
+Last day to accept admission offer for summer: April 15

 If you have any questions about our degree programs, or would like to schedule a visit, please get in touch.